YarivLevy81/sagemaker-blog/README.md

-# Welcome to your CDK Python project!
+# SageMaker GPT-J Endpoint with CDK

-This is a blank project for CDK development with Python.
+This is a CDK implementation of an Amazon SageMaker Model and Endpoint of GPT-J.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.